hawkinsw/medava/README.md

     }
 ```

-And now you immediately see Java's unhappiness: the compiler cannot guarantee that an instance of the `Object` class has the `getSchedule` and the `getMedicineName` method!
+And now you immediately see Java's unhappiness: the compiler cannot guarantee that an instance of the `Object` class has the `getSchedule` and the `getMedicineName` method[^java_object]!
 What are we to do?
 There's two options: an easy (but potentially incorrect) solution and a hard (but defensive, and always correct) solution.
 Let's start with the easy solution first.

+[^java_object]: There are only a few methods that exist specifically on the [`Object`](https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html).

 ## When You Assume

 The easy solution is to assume that the objects that are unloaded from the `Transporter` that the hospital is given are actually instances of the `Medicine` class (or subtypes).
 We can tell Java that we, the programmer, know better than it does by using a _cast_.
-Though the compiler can only guarantee that instance that comes back from the `Transporter` has the methods that are defined for instances of the `Object` class, as the implementer of the `Hospital` class, we can assume that no one in their right mind would ship a hospital something other than `Medicine`s.
+Though the compiler can only guarantee that instance that comes back from the `Transporter` have the methods that are defined for instances of the `Object` class, as the implementer of the `Hospital` class, we can assume that no one in their right mind would ship a hospital something other than `Medicine`s.

 ```Java
     void receive(Transporter t) {